 Our conclusion is a particular take on the big society concept – arguing that solutions increase in effectiveness where they involve, in the following order (least effective first):

-• the state (through regulation etc); to
+• the state and international organisations such as the WTO (through regulation etc); to

 • businesses working together across any given sector (see ‘Article 81 EC and Public Policy’, Christopher Townley, Hart 2009); to